Armagedon13/Arduino-Projects/libraries/FastLED/README.md

 ## Supported Platforms

-Right now the library is supported on a variety of Arduino compatible platforms.
-If it's ARM or AVR and uses the Arduino software (or a modified version of it to build) then it is likely supported.
+Right now the library is supported on a variety of arduino compatible platforms.
+If it's ARM or AVR and uses the arduino software (or a modified version of it to build) then it is likely supported.
 Note that we have a long list of upcoming platforms to support, so if you don't see what you're looking for here, ask, it may be on the roadmap (or may already be supported).
-N.B. at the moment we are only supporting the stock compilers that ship with the Arduino software.
-Support for upgraded compilers, as well as using AVR Studio and skipping the Arduino entirely, should be coming in a near future release.
+N.B. at the moment we are only supporting the stock compilers that ship with the arduino software.
+Support for upgraded compilers, as well as using AVR studio and skipping the arduino entirely, should be coming in a near future release.

+* Adafruit Trinket & Gemma - Trinket Pro may be supported, but haven't tested to confirm yet
 * Arduino & compatibles - straight up Arduino devices, Uno, Duo, Leonardo, Mega, Nano, etc...
+* Arduino Due and the digistump DigiX
 * Arduino Yún
-* Adafruit Trinket & Gemma - Trinket Pro may be supported, but haven't tested to confirm yet
+* Arduino Zero
+* AVR microcontrollers - ATtiny, ATmega and more families
+* ESP32 based boards
+* ESP8266 using the Arduino board definitions from http://arduino.esp8266.com/stable/package_esp8266com_index.json - please be sure to also read https://github.com/FastLED/FastLED/wiki/ESP8266-notes for information specific to the 8266.
-* Teensy 2, Teensy++ 2, Teensy 3.0, Teensy 3.1/3.2, Teensy LC, Teensy 3.5, Teensy 3.6, and Teensy 4.0 - Arduino compatible from pjrc.com with some extra goodies (note the Teensy LC, 3.2, 3.5, 3.6, 4.0 are ARM, not AVR!)
+* Teensy 2, Teensy++ 2, Teensy 3.0, Teensy 3.1/3.2, Teensy LC, Teensy 3.5, Teensy 3.6, and Teensy 4.0 - arduino compatible from pjrc.com with some extra goodies (note the teensy LC, 3.2, 3.5, 3.6, 4.0 are ARM, not AVR!)
-* Arduino Due and the digistump DigiX
 * RFDuino
 * SparkCore
-* Arduino Zero
-* ESP8266 using the Arduino board definitions from http://arduino.esp8266.com/stable/package_esp8266com_index.json - please be sure to also read https://github.com/FastLED/FastLED/wiki/ESP8266-notes for information specific to the 8266.
 * The wino board - http://wino-board.com
-* ESP32 based boards

 What types of platforms are we thinking about supporting in the future?
 Here's a short list:  ChipKit32, Maple, Beagleboard